Strobesstrobes

 Table of Contents

-• How do you scope and discover the API attack surface?
+• How do you test authentication and JWT handling?

-• How do you test authentication and authorization?
+• How do you test authorization (BOLA and BFLA)?

 • How do you test input handling and business logic?